ethernautdao/evm-runners-cli/README.md

 evm-runners init
 ```

-This command clones the [evm-runners-levels](https://github.com/ethernautdao/evm-runners-levels) repository into the current directory and creates a .env file in `~/.evm-runners/`
+This command clones the [evm-runners-levels](https://github.com/ethernautdao/evm-runners-levels) repository into the current directory and updates the .env file in `~/.evm-runners/`

 **Authentication**